 This term was coined in the late 1990s by Steven Bratman, MD, to describe those experiencing "an unhealthy obsession with eating healthy food."
-Though not everyone agrees on the label—and it's not currently listed in the Diagnostic and Statistical Manual of Mental Disorders, the assessment criteria used by psychiatrists—a 2011 survey showed that two-thirds of respondents (made up of psychologists, psychiatrists, nurses, and social workers) reported working with patients who presented with "clinically significant orthorexia."
+Though not everyone agrees on the label (and it's not currently listed in the Diagnostic and Statistical Manual of Mental Disorders, the assessment criteria used by psychiatrists), a 2011 survey showed that two-thirds of respondents—psychologists, psychiatrists, nurses, and social workers—reported working with patients who presented with "clinically significant orthorexia."

 "Orthorexia often starts out as an innocent attempt to eat more healthfully, but can take a turn to a fixation on food quality and purity." —Neeru Bakshi, MD

-Neeru Bakshi, MD, medical director of the Eating Recovery Center in Washington, describes how well-intentioned mindful eating can go off the rails.
-"Orthorexia often starts out as an innocent attempt to eat more healthfully, but can take a turn to a fixation on food quality and purity," she explains.
+Neeru Bakshi, MD, a board-certified psychiatrist and medical director of the Eating Recovery Center in Washington, describes how well-intentioned mindful eating can go off the rails.
+"Orthorexia often starts out as an innocent attempt to eat more healthfully, but can take a turn to a fixation on food quality and purity," she says.
 "This then develops into a rigid eating style, which can crowd out other activities, interests, and relationships, and can cause health issues."

 As you might imagine, it can be difficult to distinguish between a commitment to healthy eating and this pathological condition.
 The latter is characterized by rigid dietary restrictions and ritualized eating—but couldn't those same words be used to explain your weekly meal prep or dairy-free life?
-So, what are the specific signs that identify orthorexia?
-Below, Dr. Bakshi and other experts weigh in on warnings.
+What are the specific signs that identify orthorexia?

-For starters, Food Coach NYC Founder Dana James says, disordered eaters will need to exercise complete control over their diets.
-“There’s an extraordinary amount of fear [for them] to eat something that is outside of their healthy eating program, whereas a healthy eater is okay with that,” she explains.
+Food Coach NYC founder Dana James says disordered eaters attempt to exercise complete control over their diets.
+“There’s an extraordinary amount of fear [for them] to eat something that is outside of their healthy eating program, whereas a healthy eater is okay with that,” she says.
 So while a healthy eater may be willing to eat non-organic veggies if that's the only option, for example, someone who struggles with orthorexia might choose to not eat at all in this scenario—even if they're very hungry.

-James further notes that a person who is disordered in their relationship to food will have diet-oriented thoughts most of the time.
-“When you trust the way you eat, you don’t think about it,” she offers by way of contrast.
+James further notes that a person dealing with a disordered relationship to food will have diet-oriented thoughts most of the time.
+“When you trust the way you eat, you don’t think about it,” she says.

-And these generally aversive musings, she says, are often distorted, too. “‘Healthy’ is actually knowing that your body can handle things like a little bit of sugar,” she explains.
-In other words, an orthorexic is likely to spiral after eating something they deem to be unhealthy, whereas a healthy eater is more likely to trust that their body is resilient.
+Such generally aversive musings, she says, are often distorted, too. “‘Healthy’ is actually knowing that your body can handle things like a little bit of sugar,” says James.

 Frequent or excessive elimination of new food groups is another sign of orthorexia that Dr. Bakshi, Raupp, and James all point to.
 One day you're a vegetarian, then a vegan, then a raw vegan, then a Paleo raw vegan, and so on, until there's almost nothing left to eat.
 In fact, an ever-narrowing list of acceptable foods is one of the top signs of the disorder as listed by the Eating Recovery Center.